 The Cryptographic Algorithm used by the object (e.g., RSA, DSA, DES, 3DES, AES, etc).
-This attribute SHALL be set by the server when the object is created or registered and then SHALL NOT be changed.
+This attribute SHALL be set by the server when the object is created or registered and then SHALL NOT be changed or deleted before the object is destroyed.

-Object Encoding Cryptographic Algorithm Enumeration, see 9.1.3.2.12
+Object Encoding Cryptographic Algorithm Enumeration, see 9.1.3.2.12 ,